deNBI/cloud-user-docs/wiki/quickstart.md

-This is the **quickstart** to start your own running virtual maschine in the de.NBI cloud.
+This is the **Quickstart** to start your own running virtual maschine in the de.NBI cloud.
 To start this guide you should have an individual account and be a member of an existing project.
-If you do not have an account, please visit [this page](https://portal.denbi.de) and follow the instructions.
+If you do not have an account, please visit [this page](https://cloud.denbi.de) and follow the instructions.

 Throughout this guide, we will achive following goals: